apertureless/vue-chartjs/docs/guide/README.md

 ### Chart with dynamic styles

-You can set `responsive: true` and pass in a styles object which get applied as inline styles to the outer div.
-This way you can change the height and width of the outer container dynamically.
-Which is not the default behaviour of chart.js.
+You can set `responsive: true` and pass in a styles object which gets applied as inline styles to the outer `<div>`.
+This way, you can change the height and width of the outer container dynamically, which is not the default behaviour of Chart.js.
 It is best to use computed properties for this.

 ::: warning
  You need to set `position: relative`